ManethSW/joblk-frontend/README.md

 * <b>Preview Profile:</b>
 Provides a profile preview for the user to see how their profile will look for public users.

+* <b>Job Management:</b>
+Allows clients to create, update and delete job posts.
+The clients are also able manage milestones in each job via the update method.

+* <b>User Searching:</b>
+Users have the capability to find other users that are on the platform and view their profile.
+These profiles contain the users social, projects from the portfolio, ratings and reviews.
+Through the user preview users are also able to start up a conversation with the user that they are currently viewing.

 ## Installation